TwosHusbandS/Project-127/Installer/Info/SocialClubLaunch.md

 # Social Club Launch

+## Credits:

+The following information are only known due to massive reverse-engineering efforts from @Special For and @dr490n.
+I'm just the messenger.

+And while other community members probably contributed ideas and pieces of the puzzle during the community-driven research to fix the downgrade issue back in 2020, we would not have the deep understanding, nor the solution to the problem, without @Special For and @dr490n.

 ## Basics

 Normally, when you launch GTA V, you connect to Rockstar servers, they verify that your account owns GTA, and your game will boot successfully.
 So far so good.